rsksmart/ri-aggregation/docs/protocol.md

 ## zkSync operations

-zkSync operations are divided into Rollup transactions (initiated inside Rollup by a Rollup account) and Priority operations (initiated on the mainchain by an Ethereum account).
+zkSync operations are divided into Rollup transactions (initiated inside Rollup by a Rollup account) and Priority operations (initiated on the mainchain by an Rootstock account).

 Rollup transactions: